Parts of a CNC Milling Machine: Visual Guide

 The CNC controller serves as the brain of the machine.
 It is responsible for controlling the movements and functions of the CNC milling machine.

+The CNC machining process involves several essential stages: programming the product file, preparing the machinery, and executing machining operations.
 CNC controllers eliminate the need for manual machining.
 They read the CNC program or G-code supplied by the input device, and convert these codes into the respective machine movements.
 The CNC controller then executes the commands by sending the proper signals to the stepper and servo motors.
 This facilitates efficient and precise machining processes.

 Column and Base